 - Prior to getting on the bus, wait for the bus to come to a complete stop, for the door to open fully, and for exiting passengers to leave the bus before entering the bus.

-- You may bring up to four (4) packages, not more than forty (40) pounds each, on the bus.
-For safety reasons, additional packages will not be allowed.
+- You may bring up to four (4) small packages, not more than forty (40) pounds each, on the bus.
+For safety reasons, large packages will not be allowed.

-- Service animals are permitted to accompany you on the bus.
+- Certified service animals are permitted to accompany you on the bus.
 Pets are permitted to accompany you on the bus in approved enclosed containers only.

-- Take a seat as soon as possible, and do not change seats once seated.
+- Take a seat as soon as possible, and do not change seats once the bus is in motion.
 Allow people using mobility devices to board first.
 Seating is provided on a first come, first served basis.
-Seating is neither assigned nor reserved.
+Seating is not reserved, but the bus driver may assign seating when required.
 When available, Priority Seating will be offered to customers who are senior citizens, disabled, or expectant mothers.

 - If traveling with an infant, we recommend that you hold your baby on your lap for safety purposes.
 If traveling with a stroller, please fold it up and do your best to keep it out of the way of other passengers.

 - If you must stand, hold on to the railings or seat backs.
 Always stand behind the yellow standee line located at the front of the aisle behind the bus operator.

 - Plan for a longer trip than you would in an automobile, as the bus may need to make several stops.